Antonio Area Freeway System

 traffic growth continues unabated across the state adding additional

-pressures on an already lagging system, and the funding issues still
+pressures on an already lagging system, and the funding issues have

 help expedite the construction of needed roadways, the state encouraged

-regional authorities to find local funding mechanisms.
-To that
+regional authorities in the early 2000s to find local funding

 end, Bexar County leaders in 2003 created the Alamo Regional Mobility